 The TA for your recitation section will hold two office hours of an hour duration.
 Check with them for the time and place.
-My office ours are Monday & Thursday 11 am-12 pm in McNeil 451.
+My office ours are Monday and Tuesday from 11 am to 12 pm in McNeil 451.

 Assignments